naicigam/Primary.Net/README.md

 ## Building

-This project targets .NET Core 6.0.
+This project targets .Net Core 6.0 and .Net Standard 2.0.

 You can build it using Visual Studio 2019, or using the command line: